 On average, PGY2 residents do one ER night or weekend call per week

-*PGY2 selectives: autism, child psychiatry, forensic psychiatry, sleep medicine, community psychiatry, TMS, psychotherapy, research
+*PGY2 selectives: autism, child psychiatry, forensic psychiatry, sleep medicine, toxicology, LGBTQ+, psychiatric oncology, psychotherapy, research

 The resident spends his or her time at Harris House learning to evaluate and treat patients with substance use disorders in the acute inpatient, intensive outpatient, and residential settings.
 In addition to learning the use of pharmacotherapeutics, the resident learns individual and group psychotherapies as applied to these disorders.